-This course covering American literature from the country's beginnings to 1865.
+This course covers American literature from the country's beginnings to 1865.
 In this course, you will be introduced to a variety of different writers, which will help you develop a sense of how literature and culture changed from the colonial period through the antebellum period.
 This course will also explore the different forms popular in these eras.
-Additional Prerequisite: Must be a Junior or higher to take this course.

-Prereq: Instructor Permission from: Daugherty, Sr M. K. Or EN 112 Lecture Min Grade: B Min Credits: 3.00
+Prerequisite: Must be a Junior or higher.
+Instructor Permission Or EN 112 Lecture Min Grade: B Min Credits: 3.00